RyanMilb/boltathon/README.md

 ```

 # Walkthrough
-## creation
+## create
 1. owner generates credential from form / retrieves them from blockstack API
 2. owner opens channel with issuer
-3. owner adds channelId to credential
+3. owner adds output from funding tx to credential (the htlc utxo)
 4. owner provides issuer with credential

+## sign
-5. issuer (performs KYC) and signs the credential using lnd signmessage
+5. issuer (performs KYC) and signs the credential
 6. issuer provides owner with signed credential

 ## verification